minsuukim/minsuukim.github.io/_news/aistats_2025.md

 related_posts: false
 ---

-A paper (GFACS) is accepted at AISTATS 2025.
+Our paper, GFACS, was accepted to AISTATS 2025.